 The core of the Beehive's trade was the community living in and around Beehive Street and Cokeland Place.
 Many of the residents worked in the nearby Corngreaves Works and Collieries of the New British Iron Company.
 There were a number of other factories close to the pub so the jug department would have been busy when the furnaces were blazing.
 Another key element of the pub's location was the Theatre Royal which stood on the opposite side of Grainger's Lane.
 I believe this building evolved from a travelling theatre that used some of the open land across from the Beehive Inn.

 Licensed victualler of the Beehive Inn, John Perks was born in Brierley Hill.
-He and his wife were running the pub in the early 1850's.
-Succeeding her husband as licensee, Sarah Perks was born in Tipton in 1826.
+Succeeding Mary Ann Roberts in March 1850, he and his wife were running the pub for much of the mid-19th century.
+Sarah Perks was born in Tipton in 1826.
+The licence was transferred to her when her husband died.
 In the 1881 census she was recorded as Licensed Victualler whilst her 33 year-old son James was documented as manager of the pub.
-When Sarah retired they moved to Caroline Street in Kate's Hill.
+When Sarah retired they moved to Caroline Street at Kate's Hill.
 James worked as a commercial traveller.

-Business didn't go too well for Jeremiah Westwood and the licensed victualler was declared bankrupt in 1895.
+Business did not go too well for Jeremiah Westwood and the licensed victualler was declared bankrupt in 1895.
 He later lived in Southall's Lane, Dudley, but ended up residing at the neighbouring Railway Tavern, after a spell of working as a fish and fruit dealer.
 I suspect it was the latter business that failed rather than his dealings at the Beehive Inn.
-Jeremiah and Priscilla Westwood died within a short space of each other in the late 1890's.
+Jeremiah and Priscilla Westwood died within a short space of each other in the late 1890s.

 It was in the last years of the 19th century that the Beehive Inn formed part of the tied estate of the North Worcestershire Breweries before it was transferred to Wolverhampton and Dudley Breweries Ltd. in 1910.
 The pub would remain an outlet for Banks's ales for the rest of its days.